Chelation therapy is considered an alternative medicine that has the purpose of removing “heavy metals” and toxins from the body.

 Although ongoing research is still underway, some alternative health care providers use chelation therapy to help treat coronary heart diseases, including atherosclerosis (thickening and hardening of the arteries that can potentially lead to a heart attack or stroke).

-It’s believed that EDTA binds with calcium within the arteries, helping reduce plaque build-up and deposits that can cut off blood flow.
-Once bound to calcium, EDTA can help carry the molecules out of arteries so circulation improves.
+Why do some provides use chelation therapy for heart disease?
+EDTA binds with calcium within the arteries, helping to reduce plaque build-up and deposits that can cut off blood flow.
+(2) Once bound to calcium, EDTA can help carry the molecules out of arteries so circulation improves.
 In a similar way, EDTA might help control high inflammation and cholesterol levels, which also pose a risk for heart disease.
 In the future, we might see chelation therapy used a less risky and more affordable alternative to heart surgery and complicated mediations that have many side effects.

 2. Acts Like an Antioxidant